 Dr. Christine Eckert is Associate Head (Research) and Associate Professor in the Marketing Discipline.
 Christine’s primary research interest falls into the field of quantitative modeling, with a particular interest in the choices made by market participants, defined broadly.
 She has researched on this topic across different disciplinary issues: such as the financial decision making of consumers, strategic governance decisions of innovation seeking companies, and corporate and consumer social responsibility.
-Her research has been published in leading business and health journals such as Management Science, International Journal of Research in Marketing, Review of Finance and Tobacco Control.
+Her research has been published in leading business and health journals such as Management Science, Journal of Marketing Research, International Journal of Research in Marketing, Review of Finance and Tobacco Control.

-Dr Eckert has been a member of the Executive Committee of the Australian and New Zealand Marketing Academy.
-She has also served as a panellist on the Business & Economics Performance-Based Research Fund Quality Evaluation panel of the New Zealand Tertiary Education Commission.
+Dr Eckert was a member of the Executive Committee of the Australian and New Zealand Marketing Academy from 2016 to 2018.
+She also served as a panellist on the Business & Economics 2018 Performance-Based Research Fund Quality Evaluation panel of the New Zealand Tertiary Education Commission.

 Can supervise: YES